bokeh/bokeh/sphinx/source/docs/user_guide/jupyter.rst

 ~~~~~~~~~~~~~~~~~

 Standalone Bokeh content (i.e. that does not use a Bokeh server) can be embedded
-directly in classic Jupyter Notebooks as well as in JupyterLab.
+directly in classic Jupyter notebooks as well as in JupyterLab.

 Classic Notebook
 ++++++++++++++++

-To display Bokeh plots inline in a classic Jupyter Notebook, use the
+To display Bokeh plots inline in a classic Jupyter notebook, use the
 |output_notebook| function from |bokeh.io| instead of (or in addition to)
 the |output_file| function we have seen previously.
 No other modifications
 are required.
 When |show| is called, the plot will be displayed inline in